stylers-cloud/storybook-addon-stylerscloud/README.md

 ### 3. Configure with project id

-Configure addon with your stylers.cloud project id in `.storybook/preview.js`
+Configure addon with your stylers.cloud project id in `.storybook/preview.js` (edit or create it)

 ```js
 // .storybook/preview.js